Neurocysticercosis: Cognitive and psychiatric disturbances

 Cognitive and psychiatric manifestations of neurocysticercosis can range from mild deficits to severe dementia.
 Episodes of psychosis which involve paranoia, confusion, and violent behaviour have been reported to occur with neurocysticercosis.
 Some of these episodes could be associated with psychomotor epilepsy or post-seizure psychosis.
 Other psychiatric symptoms of neurocysticercosis include anxiety, delirium, sensory changes, depression, and personality disorders.
 Those with neurocysticercosis may exhibit depression, cognitive impairments, or a decline in quality of life.

 Other symptoms

 Spinal arachnoiditis can cause subacute root pain and weakness.
 Cysts in the spinal cord are typically associated with motor and sensory impairments that vary depending on the location of the lesion.
 Those with cysticerci in the sellar region may have vision and hormonal issues.
 In the eyes, cysticerci are usually found in the subretinal space, causing a gradual reduction in visual acuity or visual field abnormalities.
 The cysts can cause inflammation of the vitreous membrane, uveitis, and endophthalmitis, which is the most serious complication of ocular cysticercosis and can result in eye shrinkage.
-Cysticercal infection in striated muscles can cause weakening and englargment over time.
+Cysticercal infection in striated muscles can cause weakening and enlargement over time.